mnmlstc/core/docs/algorithm.rst

 .. function:: bool is_sorted (Range&& range)
               bool is_sorted (Range&& range, Compare&& comp)

+   Checks if the elements in *range* are sorted in ascending order.
+The first version uses ``operator <`` to compare elements.
+The second uses the comparison function *comp*.

    :requires: *range* must provide ForwardIterators.

 .. function:: ForwardIt is_sorted_until (Range&& range)
               ForwardIt is_sorted_until (Range&& range, Compare&& comp)

+   Inspects *range* and finds the largest sub range in which elements are sorted in ascending order.
+The first version uses ``operator <``.
+The second version uses the given comparison function *comp*.

    :requires: *range* must provide ForwardIterators.

 .. function:: void sort (Range&& range)
               void sort (Range&& range, Compare&& comp)

+   Sorts the elements in *range* in ascending order.
+The order of elements equal to each other is no guaranteed to be preserved.
+The first version uses ``operator <``.
+The second version uses the given comparison function *comp*.

    :requires: *range* must provide RandomAccessIterators.

 .. function:: void partial_sort (Range&& range, RandomIt&& it)
               void partial_sort (Range&& range, RandomIt&& it, Compare&& cmp)

+   Rearranges elements in *range* so that the range contains the sorted ``it - range.begin()`` smallest elements.

+   The order of elements equal to each other is not guaranteed to be preserved.
+   The order of the remaining elements in *range* is unspecified.
+The first version uses ``operator <``.
+The second version uses the provided comparison function *comp*.

    :requires: *range* must provide RandomAccessIterators.